luisafvaca/TeamReactTest/README.md

     `$ cd ui`
     `$npm install`

-After install them inicialice the project with the following comand.
+After install them inicialice the project with the following comands.

+     `$npm build`
      `$npm start`

 ## Used Dependencies